sfcc-unofficial/docs/README.md

 # Joining

-You can [join the community](https://sfcc-unofficial.slack.com/) instantly if your company's domain is already white-listed.
-If you work for a large retailer or Salesforce partner organization, chances are your domain is white-listed.
-Try registering and if you can't register, fill out the link for invitations below.
+You can [access the community](https://sfcc-unofficial.slack.com/) here.
+If you haven't already been invited, then please request an invitation from someone who you know is already in the community, or from the form listed below.

 ## Invitations

-If your domain isn't on the list of white-listed domains for the community, please [request an invitation](https://docs.google.com/forms/d/e/1FAIpQLSdy875PlJuib35naCkr3-Frn2qtaSuuRgYezRSb2uBYkhXt7g/viewform).
+If you don't know anyone in the community, please [request an invitation](https://docs.google.com/forms/d/e/1FAIpQLSdy875PlJuib35naCkr3-Frn2qtaSuuRgYezRSb2uBYkhXt7g/viewform).
 (Your email address will only be used for the sole purpose of inviting you to the community.)

 ## Community Documentation